👑 Portion | The 21st Century Auction House 👑

-- DeFi — A shared economy with the PRT Token powering staking, bidding, and payments.
+- DeFi — A shared economy with the PRT Token powering staking, royalties, bidding, and payments.

-- DAOs — Aligning incentives with decentralized governance with DAO curation and voting.
+- DAOs — Aligning incentives with decentralized governance and voting.

 Portion taps into the cultural phenomena of ‘drops’ set by the likes of Nike, Supreme, and others by offering limited quantities of highly sought after goods.
 Portion partners with notable cultural figures and brands to curate select featured drops.
 These goods are selected from both existing partners of Portion as well as those within the curator’s network.
 Featured drops will include highly anticipated goods with a measure of gamification and rewards for collectors.